Arunachal Pradesh Adopts New Criminal Laws in English and Hindi | Law-Order

 Arunachal Pradesh Adopts New Criminal Laws in English and Hindi

-Arunachal Pradesh will implement three new criminal laws in English and Hindi due to the state's numerous dialects.
-Training is provided to officials across 27 districts.
-The laws replace older legislation from 1860, 1872, and 1973, and are effective from July 1, 2023.
+Arunachal Pradesh will implement new criminal laws in English and Hindi due to its numerous dialects.
+Officials and relevant personnel are being trained in the two languages.
+The new laws, replacing older colonial-era statutes, will come into effect on July 1, ensuring a smooth transition with extensive preparations.

 - Country: